 Of course, the Latrobe Veterinary Group offers these routine small animal services – with our high standards of care applied to all.
 We recommend microchipping at the time of desexing, if it is not already done.

-We offer three levels of desexing “package” – the base standards of care are very high in all, some packages have more options attached.
-All animals are thoroughly health checked before anaesthetic, given pain relief before & after surgery, intravenous fluids throughout the anaesthetic and all patients are continually monitored by a nurse while under anaesthetic.
+Our desexing base standards of care are very high for all our patients.
+Every animal is thoroughly health checked before anaesthetic, given pain relief before & after surgery, intravenous fluids throughout the anaesthetic and all patients are continually monitored by a veterinary nurse while under anaesthetic.
 We use “high tech” suture materials which minimize the chances of site reactions and wound breakdowns.
 We do not routinely use antibiotics as our sterility standards are continually maintained and our experience is that antibiotics are very rarely required.

 Rather than just automatically giving vaccinations every year, we assess your situation and determine – in consultation with you – what your pet really needs.
 We are regularly monitoring the scientific publications regarding requirements for vaccination and determining best practice to minimise risks of disease and risks of vaccination reactions in your pets.
 We stress the importance of an annual health check – the vaccination requirement is more variable.
 We also offer the alternative of titre testing to assess vaccination status for situations where accurate knowledge of the pet’s status is important.

-Latrobe Veterinary Group is very well equipped in the imaging department with digital radiography and a quality ultrasound unit.
+Latrobe Veterinary Group is very well equipped in the imaging department with digital radiography, dental radiography, video-endoscopy and a quality ultrasound unit.
 Images are transferred and stored on our clinical database, available to every vet who reviews a case.
 CD-roms of images can be created for referrals or client records, but most frequently we simply email the images.